 An alternative to t-shirt yarn is Ribbon tape, which is lighter in texture but still a super chunky yarn and is also used to make bags, rugs and chunky makes, but can also be used for clothing.

 Retwisst XXLace (80% cotton and 20% polyester) 250g rolls (8-10 mm hook) and comes in a great range of colours.

 Wool and the Gang Mixtape (80% Cotton 20% Polyester) 250g roll (8-15mm hook) comes in a small, but lovely, range of colours.

-A brand new offering has just arrived on the recycled scene by Paintbox yarns.
-They have just launched their recycled tape yarns.
-With a gorgeous range of colours in both solid colour ribbon and metalic ribbon they offer more choice in this very popular type of recycled yarn.
+A recent new offering on the recycled scene by Paintbox yarns, is their recycled tape yarns.
+With a gorgeous range of colours in both solid colour ribbon and metallic ribbon they offer more choice in this very popular type of recycled yarn.

 If you like the ribbon tape there are more options from Tek Tek Tape and Welcome Yarn Lace that you’ll find in a great range of beautiful colours at Woolly Whatknot.

 Ice Yarns have a 100% recycled cotton ribbon yarn, Jumbo Cotton Ribbon, that offers exceptional value.

 If you’re looking for a tougher, strong yarn, then another super chunky offering can be found at Woolly Whatknot, it’s Bobbiny Rope (100% recycled cotton) a versatile cord yarn in 3 thicknesses: They have the super thick Jumbo 9mm (16 – 18mm crochet hook) and my personal fav for making awesome baskets, the Premium 5mm (8-10mm hook) .
 Check out this pic of the Jumbo, how amazing is this!